With online activity becoming the norm in so many associations’ operations, virtual advocacy to get the word out about your cause just makes sense.

 What is virtual advocacy for associations?

+- Added convenience for members and donors to take action.
 Members and donors can more easily fit virtual advocacy into their normal schedules, so they’ll be more inclined to engage.
+Keeping things easy and accessible is one way to improve their member experience.
 The key is to offer the right mix of engagement options that appeal to diverse segments of your membership.

 Here are five virtual advocacy tips to better educate and engage with your members and donors.